Blezz24078/MTNetLab/README.md

 # PLEASE READ THIS FIRST:
-# DISCLAIMER: THIS PROGRAM IS FOR AUTHORIZED, LEGAL USE ONLY.
-BY DOWNLOADING THIS FILE, YOU ARE LIABLE FOR ANY DAMAGE CAUSED TO YOURSELF OR OTHERS.
+# DISCLAIMER: THESE PROGRAMS ARE FOR AUTHORIZED, LEGAL USE ONLY.
+BY DOWNLOADING THESE FILES, YOU ARE LIABLE FOR ANY DAMAGE CAUSED TO YOURSELF OR OTHERS.

 # MTNetLab
 This set of programs is used for some basic pentesting along with arduino HID code, and more.